THE MANIFESTATION OF CHRIST

 The current emphasis on “positive” thinking and preaching is in complete opposition to the fiery trials that are to come upon us.
 Numerous believers because of the “rapture revelation” and “positive preaching” will be unable to cope successfully with the tribulations of the closing days of the age.
 This is Satan’s motive in promoting these errors.

 What, then, should we be expecting from God?
+The order is as follows:

-First, we are to be saved.
+- We are to be saved.
 We are to receive Christ, repent of our worldliness and fleshly lusts, be baptized in water, and then the Divine Seed is to be conceived in us.

-Next, we are to be baptized with the Holy Spirit.
+- We are to be baptized with the Holy Spirit.
 The Holy Spirit gives us the wisdom and power to overcome sin and also assigns gifts to us for our profit, for the building of the Body of Christ.

-Then the Lord Jesus comes to us in the Spirit and brings to light the hidden darkness of our personality.
+- The Lord Jesus comes to us in the Spirit and brings to light the hidden darkness of our personality.
 We are baptized with the fire of Divine Judgment of which John the Baptist spoke.

-Finally the Father and the Son enter us and make Their abode with us.
+- The Father and the Son enter us and make Their abode with us.

 The entrance of the Father and the Son into us marks the completion of our redemption, the establishing in us of the inner dimension of the Kingdom of God.
 The Day Star, Christ, has risen in our heart.
 The Throne of God and of the Lamb has been created in us.
 We have experienced the personal kingdom age, the personal day of the Lord.